AIOmarRehan/TerraExplorer/README.md

 ## License

 This project is licensed under the MIT License.
-Provided as-is for educational purposes.
 Made by Omar Rehan.